 Those who are proactive, apply critical decision making and consider issues such as tax rate and levy impacts as well as dollars required – on the front end – will reap the benefits from a “getting projects completed” perspective.
 They will also incite community pride, prosperity and economic growth.

-Dan Botich is a senior economic development professional with SEH of Indiana who understands the importance of thinking beyond the traditional in comprehensive planning.
+Dan Botich is a senior economic development professional who understands the importance of thinking beyond the traditional in comprehensive planning.
 Contact Dan

-Bryan Schuch is an economic development professional with SEH of Indiana who strives to guide communities on practical paths for developing a sound comprehensive plan.
+Bryan Schuch is an economic development professional who strives to guide communities on practical paths for developing a sound comprehensive plan.
 Contact Bryan